ome/omero-documentation/omero/developers/Model/StructuredAnnotations.rst

 outside the OMERO data model to certain types within the model.
 The annotations are designed for individualized use by both sites and tools.
 Annotations can be attached to multiple instances simultaneously to quickly annotate all entities in a view.
-Each annotation has a "name" which can be interpreted as a "namespace" by tools, which can filter out all unknown namespaces.
+Each annotation may have a "namespace" (``ns``) set.
+Tools can recognize specific namespaces and interpret those annotations accordingly.

 Annotated and annotating types
 ------------------------------